Voices 2024 FAQs

 - The top 24 entries will be read and judged by a guest panel, including professional authors, presenters and poets, creative professionals who have experience in the care system, and young people who have previously been shortlisted and previous Voices winners.
 The judges will be finalised nearer the date but will not be Coram Voice or Coram staff and will have a literary and /or care background.
 There will be one third place, one second place and one winner for each age category.

-- All entrants will be invited to the online awards ceremony in June 2021 and there is no limits to guests.
+- The top 24 shortlisted entrants (six in each age category) will be invited, along with two guests, to attend the awards ceremony on 17th Feb 2024.
 Full names of the finalists and overall winners will be announced during this ceremony, subject to parental consent.
 Unfortunately, Coram Voice is not able to meet any travel or accommodation costs associated with attending the awards ceremony.

 - Finalists accept, subject to adult permission where necessary, that their name, and piece of writing may be shared with an audience and that the audience may share their opinions (which may be positive or negative) about their submission.